breadli428/eth-computational-models-of-motion/Readme.md

 If a Boid has a distance from the obstacle center smaller than the obstacle radius, a repulsive force that is *inversely proportional to the square of the distance* will be applied.
 In order to generate a mild force feedback and reduce overshoot, an offset term is considered in the force formulation.
 To avoid Boids bursting into the obstacle, the positions of Boids will be reset to the surface of the obstacle once that happens.

+This feature is realized in the function `TVStack collision_avoidance(TVStack positions_temp)`.

 ### Collaboration and Adversary

 The Boids are *divided into two groups* and colored with red and blue respectively.
 A slidebar will pop up and you can change affecting range of the behavior.
 Meanwhile, you can choose the control strategy to be applied on which group in the dropdown menu showing up.
+Please set the range to be around 0.10 to observe clear Boids behaviors.

 ![figure: collaboration_and_adversary](imgs/collaboration_and_adversary.png)